Things to see and do

 The abbey then entered its Romantic period when its picturesque ruins became a beacon for poets, painters, and scholars.
 It was one of the first major ruins to be conserved by the Office of Works (ancestor of English Heritage) in 1917.

-Discover the rich past of this powerful medieval monastery in the museum.
-Peer at previously unseen artefacts from the abbey including elaborate medieval stone carvings, chess pieces and gold coins.
-Every object tells the story of the rise and dramatic fall of the first Cistercian abbey in the North of England.
+Discover the rich past of this powerful medieval monastery in our elegant museum displaying previously unseen artefacts from the abbey including elaborate medieval stone carvings, chess pieces and gold coins which tell the story of the rise and dramatic fall of the first Cistercian abbey in the North of England.

 Rievaulx Abbey Cafe

 Take in stunning views of Rievaulx Abbey as you tuck into a treat in the café, which serves hot and cold drinks and a selection of high-quality food made with locally sourced ingredients.
 There's a choice of hot and cold meals, sandwiches, soup, cakes, tray bakes and scones.
 Our homemade soup is always vegetarian, gluten-free and dairy free, and we offer more options for those with a vegetarian, gluten-free or dairy-free diet.
 Children's lunchboxes are available, and we can offer smaller portions of some of the main dishes especially for younger visitors.

 We also have an outdoor terrace where you can soak up the atmosphere of the abbey while enjoying your meal or afternoon tea.
 The cafe is accessible without admission to the Rievaulx Abbey site and is open whenever the abbey is open, but note that we close 30 minutes before the site.